e-sr/moonboard/doc/BUILD-WALL.md

 - I have to rely on other hold sources (delivery bottle neck due to lockdowns)

 Popular angles for a home climbing wall are 20° and 40°.
 The angle of my roof is about 40°, so I had to go for the harder version.
-A thing to consider in advance
+A thing to consider in advance before building a moonboard without trying one in advance:
 [Training Log Day 2 - Power | Moonboard | 25° & 40° Comparison](https://www.youtube.com/watch?v=wOz9GRdQMNc&feature=youtu.be&ab_channel=AlternativeBeta)
 and
 [How and why to train on a moonboard](https://www.climbing.com/skills/how-and-why-to-train-on-the-moonboard/).